 Destitution puts a strain on relationships within a household and, because of lack of access to transport or communication technologies, also puts strain other relationships

 As a result, destitution puts strain on physical and mental health

 How does T4K help?

 Because rental costs in Brighton & Hove are so high, we need a lot of income each month to cover the cost of housing a few people.
-If you can spare £1 per month (or more), please, please donate, and help us make this town a space for all.
+If you can spare the price of a cup of coffee each month, please, please donate, and help us make this city a space for all.